JustAGhosT/phoenixvc-idea-generator/docs/architecture/components/directory-structure.md

 3. **Export from index** - Use index files to simplify imports
 4. **Separate animations** - Keep animations in separate files
 5. **Co-locate tests** - Keep tests close to the components they test
+6. **Context cohesion** - Keep contexts and their hooks in the same file

 ### Example Index File